Current and recent UK-based projects include the following:

 Interpretation consultancy: Brymbo Heritage Area

-Working as an Associate Consultant for Julia Holberry Associates, I am the lead Interpretation consultant for Brymbo Heritage Trust, North Wales.
+Working as an Associate Consultant for Julia Holberry Associates, I was the lead Interpretation consultant for Brymbo Heritage Trust, North Wales.
 This is a fascinating project which has already received its Round 1 pass for a Heritage Lottery Fund grant, and consists of three centuries of industrial heritage and an awe-inspiring fossil forest that is 300 million years old.

 Interpretation and training: The Wilson Art Gallery & Museum

-I recently assisted the research-led Design Studio HKD in the content development and fabrication of The Wilson’s new Under 5’s gallery, WoW!, helping to shape the content so that it is engaging and appropriate for young children and their parents and carers.
+I assisted the research-led Design Studio HKD in the content development and fabrication of The Wilson’s new Under 5’s gallery, WoW!, helping to shape the content so that it is engaging and appropriate for young children and their parents and carers.
 I also delivered training to the volunteers and staff at The Wilson on facilitating play-based learning in gallery environments.

 Activity Plan Consultancy: St Mary’s Church, Beverley